cra2003/DAA-cia/README.md

 # DAA-cia-2
 Implementation of the three algorithms were done.
-Ant colony Optimization with an accuracy - 0.92 PArticle Swarm Optimization with an accuracy - 0.95 Genatic Algorithm with an accuracy-0.90
+Ant colony Optimization with an accuracy - 0.92 Particle Swarm Optimization with an accuracy - 0.95 Genatic Algorithm with an accuracy-0.90

+PSO is better for optmization.